-Franklin’s Main Street–and its beautiful Victorian architecture–will be decked out for the holiday season.
-Some 200 characters, dancers and entertainers in the street, including several from Charles Dickens’s stories interacting with the public.
-Expect to see the nefarious Fagin from Oliver Twist; Jacob Marley, Ebenezer Scrooge and Tiny Tim Cratchit with his parents from A Christmas Carol; and of course, a Victorian Father and Mother Christmas with treats for children.
+The 33rd annual free street festival will recreate the time of Charles Dickens using historic downtown Franklin’s Victorian architecture as the backdrop.
+Some 200 musicians, dancers and characters will fill the streets, including several from Charles Dickens’s stories.
+Expect to see and interact with the nefarious Fagin from Oliver Twist; Jacob Marley, Ebenezer Scrooge and Tiny Tim Cratchit with his parents from A Christmas Carol; and of course, a Victorian Father and Mother Christmas with treats for children.

 Producing Dickens of a Christmas is just one of the many activities of The Heritage Foundation of Franklin & Williamson County.
 Since 1967 the non-profit group has been dedicated to protecting and preserving Williamson County’s historic, architectural and geographic resources; in short, saving the places that matter.